I was at Terminal 21 in Bangkok the other day with a Thai friend, and commented on the length of the massive escalators there.

-Terminal 21, in case you’re not aware, is a relatively new Bangkok shopping mall that has been designed around an ‘airport’ theme, and with each floor representing a different country.
-It’s an awesome mall, one of my favorites, and has some of the longest escalators I’ve ever seen.
+Terminal 21, in case you are not aware, is a relatively new Bangkok shopping mall that has been designed around an ‘airport’ theme, and with each floor representing a different country.
+It is a fabulous mall, beautifully designed, sells everything and is one of my favorites.
+It also has some of the longest escalators I have ever seen.

 The escalator at Si Lom Station, however, is not only the longest escalator in Bangkok but also the longest escalator in Southeast Asia measuring a huge 43 m (141 ft) in length, so you can only imagine how long it is.
 It goes down a total of about 66 feet, by the way.

-If you ride them, don’t miss checking out the view either.
+If you ride the escalators at Terminal 21, do not miss checking out the view either.
 On one side, you get to see much of the mall as you go up four floors, while on the other you can see outside to the BTS skytrain station through enormous floor to ceiling (nine storeys) windows.
-It’s really quite spectacular.
+It is really quite spectacular.